-The following general audit findings were noted in previous fiscal year audits, and were not addressed during the 2023-24 fiscal year:
+The following general audit findings were noted in previous fiscal year audits, and were not addressed during the 2024-25 fiscal year:

 1. Sales tax is not being collected and remitted on taxable fundraisers.
-2. There is no process in place to ensure individuals receiving payments in excess of \$600 in a calendar year are appropriately issued an IRS Form 1099, when required.
-3. There is no formal approval process in place for fundraising activities.
-4. There is no formal process in place for clubs to reconcile their books with those maintained by the Central Treasurer.
-5. Receipts are not prenumbered.
-6. There was a raffle conducted during the year.
+2. There is no formal process in place for clubs to reconcile their books with those maintained by the Central Treasurer.
+3. Receipts are not prenumbered.
+4. There was a raffle conducted during the year.
+5. Bank Reconciliations are reviewed by the Business Official, however there is no indication of such review.

-We recommend the District should continue to review the guidelines issued by the New York State Education Department and implement operating procedures to ensure that future financial activities of the clubs are handled consistently, and an adequate system of internal control is in place.
+We recommend the District continue to review the guidelines issued by the New York State Education Department and implement operating procedures to ensure that future financial activities of the clubs are handled consistently, and an adequate system of internal control is in place.